airswap/airswap-protocols/examples/peer/README.md

 ## Provide an Order

-Provide an order to the Delegate for taking.
+Provide an order to the Peer for taking.

 ```Solidity
 function provideOrder(